rjleveque/multifluid-dispersive-wave/README.md

-# source code for the hyperbolic model of the BBM equation
+# source code in Fortran for the hyperbolic model of the BBM equation